 1.0 Task Description

-This task consists of inspecting the coating and measuring coating thickness after application.
+This task consists of inspecting the surface preparation, coating application, and measuring coating thickness during and after application.

 This task begins when surface preparation is complete.
 This task ends when inspection of applied coating is completed and required information is documented per the operator’s procedure.